fabienmata/tidymodels/rmd.md

 -   a k nearest neighbor model.

--   a rbf kernel svm has been chosed as it is a good default model.
+-   a rbf kernel svm has been chosen as it is a good svm default model.

 ``` r
 logit_tuned <- logistic_reg(penalty = tune(),